lealemK2/Lemaj/README.md

 - Enable companies with interviewing process
 - Organize meet-ups and events, include competetion and prizes
 - Tutorials and courses
+- Add a "JSON api" for folks who might want to build a mobile app or maybe a better client

 ## Software used to build the website